Oshoala battles Duggan as Barcelona and Atletico Madrid rekindle rivalry in Champions League | Goal.com

 Nigeria's Asisat Oshoala will spearhead Barcelona's attack when they face Toni Duggan's Atletico Madrid in the Uefa Women's Champions League quarter-finals, after Friday's draw.

-The draw ceremony for the quarter-finals and semi-finals was held in Nyon and was conducted by former French international Louisa Cadamuro, with eight club representatives in attendance.
+The draw ceremony for the quarter-finals and semi-finals was held in Nyon and was conducted by former France international Louisa Cadamuro, with eight club representatives in attendance.

 To reach the quarter-final, Barcelona thumped Belarus giants Minsk 8-1 on aggregate, while Atletico Madrid pipped English outfit Manchester City 4-3 on aggregate in the Round of 16 last month.